DPCN-US/www/content/about/inclusivity.md

 tags: ["about"]
 ---

-DPCN networks do not discriminate or exclude and will not kick you out as long as you follow the [code of conduct](/about/code-of-conduct).
+DPCN networks do not discriminate or exclude.
+Hams of all races, religions, ethnicities, orientations, and identities are welcome.

 <!--more-->

-Hams of all races, religions, ethnicities, orientations, and identities are welcome.
-The only qualifications are having a ham license and a compatible radio.
-Via remote management, DPCN can program your radio for you.
-DPCN is the perfect beginnner's network, while being flexible enough for advanced users.

 ## No politics, no cliques, no exclusion.

 Any ham with a valid license and a compatible radio can join.
-Users are asked to follow the [code of conduct](/about/code-of-conduct) and those who abuse their system privileges may be locked out.
+Users are asked to follow the [code of conduct](/about/code-of-conduct) and those who abuse their system privileges or may be locked out.

 ## Introverts welcome